Ilhama Guliyeva: Public image

 Ilhama Guliyeva was a very peculiar musical artist with flamboyant personality.
 Despite that Guliyeva was respected and loved for her voice and songs, she constantly faced public criticism and dissent towards her personality.
 Considering the fact that the major segment of Azerbaijani society is conservative with traditional values, this persistent negative attitude towards Guliyeva was due to her liberal behavior with regard to love affairs in the 1980s and 90s.
-However, nowadays it is an interesting scene to observe when foreign musical artists with no greater decent "ethical" background visit Azerbaijan, the people rush to highly greet and express their deep respect towards them in concert halls and social media.
-Considering these vestiges as a temporary phenomenon of a developing society, she never took them seriously, continued to actively participate in musical life of the country and became a leading musical artist of so-called show business in Azerbaijan.
+However, nowadays it is an interesting scene to observe when foreign musical artists with no greater decent "ethical" background visit Azerbaijan; the people rush to highly greet and express their deep respect towards them in concert halls and social media.
+Considering these vestiges as a temporary phenomenon of a developing society, she never took them seriously, continued to actively participate in the musical life of the country, and became a leading musical artist of so-called show business in Azerbaijan.

 Guliyeva was hegemonic, loved glory and honor, as well as demanded respectful attitude from everyone.
 This made her get into numerous conflicts with many other musical artists of Azerbaijan.
 Her major disputes were with such Azerbaijani singers as Nazpəri Dostəliyeva, Elza Seyidcahan, Aygün Kazımova and Brilliant Dadashova.
 Although she had a good and friendly relationship with all her colleagues at the end of her life, the only artist with whom she had not put up since the beginning of her musical career was another People's Artist of Azerbaijan Flora Kerimova.
 Despite that in 1995, during the joint interview with Kerimova and Guliyeva, they claimed not to be rivals since the genres of music they performed were different, it is not a secret that the issues as "who would go on stage to perform first" or "who would record a song of popular composer before anyone else" were ones of the main causes of their enmity.
 Since Kerimova went on streets against newly elected Azerbaijani government in 2003, she became unwelcomed and later left her active musical career.
 However, as TV channels were inviting Kerimova to talk shows, she used to insult Guliyeva, naming her a "disgrace to the musical stage and art, as well as to the Azerbaijani nation".
 Yet, while Guliyeva in her public and TV speeches held Kerimova in high esteem, Kerimova's attitude towards Guliyeva didn't change throughout time.